MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

 ## Deploy the patient portal web application

-First, deploy your patient portal application across two VMs within a single availability set.
+First, deploy your patient portal application across two virtual machines within a single availability set.
 To save time, let's start by running a script to create this application.
 The script will:

-- Create a VNET and network infrastructure for the VMs.
+- Create a VNET and network infrastructure for the virtual machines.
-- Create two VMs in this VNET.
+- Create two virtual machines in this VNET.

 1. Run the following git clone command in the Cloud Shell, to clone the repo that contains the source for the app, and setup script from GitHub: